michaeltandy/ubuntu-desktop-22.04-autoinstall/README.md

 # Ubuntu 22.04 Desktop Autoinstall

+# THIS MAKES AN ISO THAT WILL OVERWRITE THE DISK OF ANY COMPUTER THAT BOOTS IT WITHOUT ASKING FOR CONFIRMATION so don't boot it in any computer you don't want wiped.

 This script makes an auto-installer for Ubuntu 22.04 Desktop.

 This is very similar to [Molnár Péter's network-based autoinstall](https://www.molnar-peter.hu/en/ubuntu-jammy-netinstall-pxe.html) but (a) that needs a network connection, and (b) that installs the server version, then installs more packages to convert it into a desktop version - resulting in an install that's different to an install from the desktop ISO (e.g. network interfaces that aren't managed by NetworkManager)